Stephen-Seo/AnotherAURHelper/README.md

 PKGBUILD changed between the start of executing `update.py` and after the aur package is git-pull'd from the AUR.

-Note that this may cause a package's PKGBUILD to not be checked if the PKGBUILD was fetched, then `update.py` was aborted and restarted again.
+~~Note that this may cause a package's PKGBUILD to not be checked if the PKGBUILD was fetched, then `update.py` was aborted and restarted again.~~

+The sqlite database at the path specified by `persistent_state_db = ...` keeps track of when a package's PKGBUILD was decided to be "ok" by the user.
+This prevents a PKGBUILD that hasn't been checked to be skipped by this option.

     [[entry]]
     name = "glfw-git"